-While there exists a national minimum wage in France, some industries in France set higher wages based on collective agreements between unions and employers, pushing up the average salary in France that workers can expect to receive in some jobs in France.
+Some industries in France set higher wages based on collective agreements between unions and employers, pushing up the salary that workers can expect to receive in some jobs.

-This guide explains French minimum wage (or salaire minimum, salary in French) and average salary in France.
+This guide explains French minimum wage (salaire minimum in French) and average salary in France.

 You may hear salary in French referred to in several ways:

 France’s minimum wage increased by 1.5% in January 2019 to reach €10.03 per hour, or the equivalent of €1,521.22 per month, based on a 35-hour working week.